Harmar Denny: Biography

 Denny was elected as an Anti-Masonic candidate to the Twenty-first Congress to fill the vacancy caused by the resignation of William Wilkins.
 He was reelected to the Twenty-second through Twenty-fourth Congresses and served from December 15, 1829, to March 3, 1837.
 After his term, he resumed the practice of law in Pittsburgh, and became a delegate to the Pennsylvania State Constitutional Convention in 1837.
 He was a presidential elector on the Whig ticket in 1840.
-As commissioner under act of incorporation of the Pennsylvania Railroad Company, April 13, 1846, he incorporated the Ohio & Pennsylvania Railroad Company, 1848.
+As commissioner under act of incorporation of the Pennsylvania Railroad, April 13, 1846, he incorporated the Ohio and Pennsylvania Railroad Company, 1848.
 He was admitted to the American Philosophical Society in 1848.
 In 1849 he was elected president of the common council of Pittsburgh.
 He declined the nomination to be a candidate for Congress in 1850.
-He served as president of the Pittsburgh & Steubenville Railroad Company in 1851 and 1852.
+He served as president of the Pittsburgh and Steubenville Railroad in 1851 and 1852.
 He was a trustee of the Western University of Pennsylvania, now the University of Pittsburgh, and director of the Pittsburgh Theological Seminary.

 He was buried at Allegheny Cemetery in Pittsburgh's Lawrenceville neighborhood.

 New York State Senator Henry E. H. Brereton (1865–1957) was his grandson; Congressman Harmar D. Denny, Jr. (1886–1966) was his great-grandson.

-The town of Harmarville, twelve miles up the Allegheny River was named for him.
+The town of Harmarville, twelve miles up the Allegheny River, was named for him.